osmlab/atlas-checks/docs/checks/duplicateRelationCheck.md

 #### Description
-The Duplicate Relation check flags Relations in OSM that have the same OSM tags and the same members with same roles. we don't want instances of duplicate Relation that represent the same feature.
+The Duplicate Relation check flags Relations in OSM that have the same OSM tags and the same members with same roles.
+We don't want instances of duplicate Relation that represent the same feature.

 #### Live Example
 The following examples illustrate two relations have the same tags and member.